There is no such thing as laziness.

 The behaviors that are commonly described as laziness – procrastination, avoidance, abdication of responsibility, etc. are actually caused by one of two situations.

-But, in people exhibiting Type II ‘laziness’, something else is even higher than their high motivation.
+The problem is that for people exhibiting Type II ‘laziness’, something else is even higher than their high motivation.

 Procrastination = fear